-The interview questions asked for positions as a loan officer varies depending on the types of loans that you would be working on and the company where you are interviewing.
+If you're applying for a position as a loan officer, the specific interview questions may vary depending on the types of loans that you would be working on and the company where you are interviewing.

 - What is your worst character trait?